fredrikaverpil/dotfiles/README_WIN_WSL.md

 Restart wezterm, and it should now start up straight into Ubuntu.

+🎒 To get set up more quickly, skip over onto the Ubuntu configuration.

 <details>
   <summary>Click here for old notes on the Windows Terminal.</summary>